raysaini19/terraform_interview_questions/101_terraform_interview_questions.md

 ##
 #### 64. What is the difference between provideer and a plugin?

+    Answer: A provider defines a set of resource types for an upstream service, while a plugin is the binary implementation of the provider that Terraform loads at runtime.
-    Answer: It is kind of same, but not :-)
+    It is kind of same, but not :-)
       Best answer is given here:
       https://stackoverflow.com/questions/63440271/understanding-terraform-provider-and-plugin